schrockwell/phoenix_app_tips/README.md

 Elixir isn't object-oriented, but the pipe operator `|>` lets us mutate data in a functional way that still feels like calling a method on an object.
 Take advantage of that exepectation by designing your functions to take the data to be mutated (or a pointer to that data, like an `id`) as the first parameter.

-## Define queries directly on the schema module
+## Define Ecto queries directly on the schema module

 ```elixir
 # lib/my_app/blog/post.ex